 - Automation and artificial intelligence, robotics

-- The change in how we work (remote, hybrid, flexible) post pandemic
+- The change in how we work (remote, hybrid, flexible) post-pandemic

-- The push for better health, wellbeing, and wellness in the workplace,
+- The push for better health, well-being, and wellness in the workplace,

-- Sit to stand trends in the office
+- Sit-to-stand trends in the office

 Many people perceive (office) ergonomics as something “easy” to do as a startup business or an add-on service.
-However, learning ergonomics and applying it to help others at work and organizations is a professional career path that requires substantial education and training.
+However, learning ergonomics and applying it to help others at work and in organizations is a professional career path that requires substantial education and training.

 Matching the right ergonomics professional to an organization's needs is critical to assure a successful outcome when designing a new technical process such as an assembly line or production area, setting up an ergonomics process, integrating ergonomics into facility planning, analyzing a manufacturing line, or returning an injured worker with a medical condition back to work.

 Employers need to be sure they engage with a certified professional ergonomics consultant who can provide them with the appropriate evaluation and solutions for the desired results.